 The newly refreshed lobby was nice.
 This is where the restaurants were as well as Starbucks and Avis.

 Just past Avis is where the convention center is.
 I spent little time here but thought it was nicely laid out.

 There’s also a golf shop and a souvenir shop on the lobby level.

 Room 666 was located on the other end of the elevators facing the lagoon.
 If you don’t want to walk the length of the hotel ask for something closer to the elevators.
-Even the rooms closet to the elevators aren’t actually that close to them so you shouldn’t have to worry about noise.
+Even the rooms closest to the elevators aren’t actually that close to them so you shouldn’t have to worry about noise.

-You enter in a small entryway with the bathroom on the left, closet on the right and then the room opens up.
+You enter a small entryway with the bathroom on the left, closet on the right and then the room opens up.